 SLR (Satellite Laser Ranging) / LLR (Lunar Laser Ranging)

 SLR (Satellite Laser Ranging) and LLR (Lunar Laser Ranging) measure the distance between a reference station on the Earth's surface and the satellite, respectively the moon.
 Depending on the orbital height of target satellite, SLR observations are very important input data for the determination of the ITRF (International Terrestrial Reference Frame), for observing geocenter motion, for orbit control and for the determination of the Earth's gravity field.
 The ILRS (International Laser Ranging Service) coordinates globally the Laser Ranging activities.

 DORIS (Doppler Orbitography and Radio-positioning Integrated by Satellite)

 DORIS uses, like GNSS, radio signals.
-With dual frequency transmitters and -receivers (400 MHz and 2 GHz) the velocities of the DORIS-satellites can be observed with respect to an continuously operated network of ca. 50 globally distributed stations.
+With dual frequency transmitters and -receivers (400 MHz and 2 GHz) the velocities of the DORIS-satellites can be observed with respect to an continuously operated network of about 50 globally distributed stations.
 The IDS (International DORIS Service) coordinates the DORIS activities and is responsible for data-storage and -analysis.